banisterious/obsidian-oneirometrics/docs/PROJECT_OVERVIEW.md

 - 📄 **Testing & Troubleshooting Guide:**
   See [`TESTING.md`](TESTING.md) in the project root for a full checklist, performance tests, and troubleshooting steps.

-For information about the plugin's logging system and debugging capabilities, see [docs/LOGGING.md](docs/LOGGING.md).
+For information about the plugin's logging system and debugging capabilities, see [Logging System](developer/implementation/logging.md).

 ## How to Use